 Vascular imaging

-Serum electrolytes and urinalysis are done and confirm deterioration of renal function.
+Serum electrolytes and urinalysis are done and confirm deterioration of kidney function.
 Microscopic or gross hematuria is often present, and serum lactate dehydrogenase (LDH) can be markedly elevated in acute renal vein thrombosis.
 Proteinuria may be in the nephrotic range.

 If no cause is apparent, testing for hypercoagulability disorders should be initiated (see Thrombotic Disorders).
 Renal biopsy is nonspecific but may detect a coexisting renal disorder.